-As long as we qualify as a REIT, distributions made by us out of our current or accumulated earnings and profits, and not designated as capital gain dividends, will constitute dividends taxable to our taxable U.S. Shareholders as ordinary income.
-A U.S. Shareholder taxed at individual rates will generally not be entitled to the reduced tax rate applicable to certain types of dividends except with respect to the portion of any distribution (a) that represents income from dividends received from a non-REIT corporation in which we own shares (but only if such dividends would be eligible for the lower rate on dividends if paid by the corporation to its individual shareholders), or (b) that is equal to our REIT taxable income (taking into account the dividends paid deduction available to us) for our previous taxable year less any taxes paid by us during the previous taxable year, provided that certain holding period and other requirements are satisfied at both the REIT and individual shareholder level.
-U.S. Shareholders taxed at individual rates should consult their own tax advisors to determine the impact of tax rates on dividends received from us.
-Distributions of this kind will not be eligible for the dividends received deduction in the case of U.S. Shareholders that are corporations.

-Distributions made by us that we properly designate as capital gain dividends will be taxable to U.S. Shareholders as gain from the sale of a capital asset held for more than one year, to the extent that they do not exceed our actual net capital gain for the taxable year, without regard to the period for which a U.S. Shareholder has held his common shares.
-The highest marginal individual income tax rate is currently 39.6%.
-However, the maximum tax rate on long-term capital gain applicable to U.S. Shareholders taxed at individual rates is 20%.
-The maximum tax rate on long-term capital gain from the sale or exchange of "Section 1250 property," or depreciable real property, is 25% computed on the lesser of the total amount of the gain or the accumulated Section 1250 depreciation.
-Thus, with certain limitations, capital gain dividends received by U.S. Shareholders taxed at individual rates may be eligible for preferential rates of taxation, and the tax rate differential between capital gain and ordinary income may be significant.
-In addition, as described below under "Medicare Tax," Distributions may be subject to the 3.8% Medicare tax.
+As long as we qualify as a REIT, distributions made by us out of our current or accumulated earnings and profits, and not designated as capital gain dividends, will constitute dividends taxable to our taxable U.S. Shareholders as ordinary income, but potentially qualify for a 20% deduction, as described below.
+A noncorporate U.S. Shareholder taxed at individual rates will generally not be entitled to the reduced tax rate applicable to "qualified dividend income" except with respect to the portion of any distribution (a) that represents income from dividends received from a non-REIT corporation in which we own shares (but only if such dividends would be eligible for the lower rate on dividends if paid by the corporation to its individual shareholders), or (b) that is equal to our REIT taxable income (taking into account the dividends paid deduction available to us) for our previous taxable year less any taxes paid by us during the previous taxable year, provided that certain holding period and other requirements are satisfied at both the REIT and individual shareholder level.
+Under current law, the highest marginal individual income tax rate on ordinary income is 37% (reduced from 39.6% for tax years beginning after December 31, 2017 through tax years beginning before January 1, 2026) while the highest individual income tax rate on long-term capital gains is generally 20%.
+However, pursuant to the Tax Cuts and Jobs Act, shareholders that are individuals, trusts, or estates, may, for taxable years beginning prior to January 1, 2026, deduct up to 20% of a dividend from a REIT that is not a capital gain dividend and is not "qualified dividend income", resulting in an effective maximum U.S. federal income tax rate on such dividends of 29.6%, if allowed in full, which reflects a 20% deduction with respect to the current maximum tax rate of 37% on ordinary income.
+In addition, such distributions may be subject to an additional 3.8% Medicare tax, as described below under "Medicare Tax".
+Noncorporate U.S. Shareholders should consult their own tax advisors to determine the impact of tax rates on dividends received from us.
+Distributions will not be eligible for the dividends received deduction in the case of U.S. Shareholders that are corporations but, under the Tax Cuts and Jobs Act, will be subject to U.S. federal income tax on our dividends at a maximum rate of 21%.
+Distributions made by us that we properly designate as capital gain dividends will be taxable to U.S. Shareholders as gain from the sale of a capital asset held for more than one year, to the extent that they do not exceed our actual net capital gain for the taxable year, without regard to the period for which a U.S. Shareholder has held its common shares.
 We will generally designate our capital gain dividends as either 20% or 25% rate distributions.
-In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
-U.S. Shareholders taxed at individual rates may generally deduct capital losses not offset by capital gains against their ordinary income only up to a maximum annual amount of \$3,000.
-Such taxpayers may carry forward unused capital losses indefinitely.
-A corporate U.S. Shareholder must generally pay tax on its net capital gain at ordinary corporate rates.
-A corporate U.S. Shareholder may generally deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.
-Finally, U.S. Shareholders that are corporations may be required to treat up to 20% of certain capital gain dividends as ordinary income.
+Thus, with certain limitations, capital gain dividends received by an individual U.S. Shareholder may be eligible for preferential rates of taxation.
+U.S. Shareholders that are corporations may, however, be required to treat up to 20% of certain capital gain dividends as ordinary income.